Last updated on May 7th, 2021 at 12:20 pm

 Funded by / Ownership

-The Right Scoop does not disclose ownership and the site appears to generate revenue through online advertising.
+The Right Scoop does not disclose ownership and the site appears to generate revenue through online advertising, donations, and subscription fees.

 Analysis / Bias